akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_ubuntu_1604.rst

     $ sudo add-apt-repository ppa:ondrej/php

-* Then, you have to add the ``universe`` source for Ubuntu 16.04, to be able to use mycrypt and mongodb.
-Open ``/etc/apt/sources.list`` with your favorite text editor and add this line:
+* Then, you have to add the ``universe`` source for Ubuntu 16.04, to be able to use mycrypt and mongodb:

 .. code-block:: bash

-    $ sudo vi /etc/apt/sources.list
-    deb http://us.archive.ubuntu.com/ubuntu xenial main universe
+    $ sudo add-apt-repository "http://us.archive.ubuntu.com/ubuntu xenial main universe"

 * You can now install php5.6 and the needed libraries: